 Recommended by the EU, this indicator only concerns people of Swiss nationality aged 18 and over as only Swiss passport holders have the right to vote at federal level in Switzerland.

-The percentage of people who said they took part in at least 8 out 10 popular votes is significantly higher among Swiss nationals with no migration background (66%) than among those with a migration background (56%).
+In 2019 the percentage of people who said they would take part in at least 8 out 10 popular votes is significantly higher among Swiss nationals without a migration background (68%) than among those with a migration background from the first generation (61%) and from the second or subsequent generations (56%).

-The major regions in which results are available for both population groups tend to show significant differences in participation in at least 8 out of 10 federal votes, with a higher rate in the population without a migration background than in the population with a migration background.
-The difference is greatest in Zurich (71% compared with 52%), i.e. 1.4 times bigger.
+The major regions for which there are sufficient numbers to disseminate results for both population groups tend to show significant differences in participation in at least 8 out of 10 federal votes, with a higher rate in the population without a migration background than in the population with a migration background.
+The difference is pronounced in Zurich (74% compared with 55%), i.e. 1.3 times higher.

 “If there were 10 federal votes next year, How many would you usually take part in?”
 Here we are looking at the rate of Swiss national who say they take part in at least 8 out of 10 votes.

 Following changes to the survey framework and improvements in the weighting model, results from 2014 on can no longer be directly compared with those from previous years (series break).